PostHog/posthog.com/contents/handbook/people/team-structure/team-app.md

 ## 3 year goals
 * You can explore data across all insights and dimensions
 * You can trivially share any insight anywhere
-* Onboaridng is as easy as a video game
+* Onboarding is as easy as a video game
 * Tight integration with developer workflows
 * No more complex than it is today
 * Using PostHov sparks joy